 The University of Houston current operations plan charts our path for keeping our community safe while advancing toward our academic, research, personal and institutional goals.
 It is designed with the flexibility and compassion needed in this dynamic environment.
 While there is no way to eliminate all risk, we have strived to create a learning, working and living environment that is as safe as possible and a will allow us to minimize transmission of COVID-19 and, if necessary, quickly adapt our instruction should circumstances change during the COVID-19 pandemic.

-As 2020 drew to a close, UH President Renu Khator announced a two-plan strategy for the University of Houston to remain flexible in the spring 2021 semester.
+The University of Houston is operating under a two-plan strategy to remain flexible in the spring 2021 semester.
 The University is currently operating under Plan B.

 This assumes that the virus will be contained, and the environment will be generally safe for campus instruction.